hashicorp/terraform-provider-google/website/docs/r/firebase_android_app.html.markdown

   (Optional)
   The SHA256 certificate hashes for the AndroidApp.

-* `deletion_policy` -
-  (Optional)
+* `project` - (Optional) The ID of the project in which the resource belongs.
+    If it is not provided, the provider project is used.

-  (Optional) Set to `ABANDON` to allow the AndroidApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
+* `deletion_policy` - (Optional) (Optional) Set to `ABANDON` to allow the AndroidApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
 This is useful because the AndroidApp may be serving traffic.
 Set to `DELETE` to delete the AndroidApp.
-Default to `DELETE`.
+Defaults to `DELETE`.

-* `project` - (Optional) The ID of the project in which the resource belongs.
-    If it is not provided, the provider project is used.

 ## Attributes Reference